jd-d/rotki/PIPELINE.md

 pnpm run dev
 ```

+> **Quick launch:** Once the steps above are done the first time, you can simply run `./run-dev-single.sh` from the repo root.
+It wraps the virtualenv activation, Node 22 switch, Corepack setup, dependency install (if needed), and `pnpm run dev` in one command.

 If a red error page says the backend is already running, another process is bound to those ports; see [Troubleshooting](#6-troubleshooting).

 ---